A woman carries a plate to a traditional Indigenous dwelling.

 Native North American Travelling College

-Dedicated to the preservation and promotion of Kanienkehaka (Mohawk) culture, this education centre and museum provide immersive tours demonstrating Mohawk culture.
+Dedicated to the preservation and promotion of Haudenosaunee cultural knowledge with a focus on Akwesasne Mohawk Territory where the fire for the Mohawk Nation is maintained, this education centre and museum offers immersive tours that demonstrate Mohawk culture.

 Location: 1 Ronathahonni Lane, Akwesasne